K05lowi/2021-09-27-KUBDataLab/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information

+  {% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to students, researchers and staff affiliated the University of Copenhagen and University Library, with @*.ku.dk, @kb.dk, @itu.dk addresses.
+Register here: https://kubkalender.kb.dk/event/3773049
 </p>
-{% endcomment %}

 <hr/>